argodeep/Daily-Coding-Problem-Solution/README.md

 In an interview coming with a minimal answer (may not be most optimal solution) is more important than stuck yourself in finding the best optimal solution.

 So with that thought I am trying to solve these problem which will be like first idea/solution arise in our mind after saw any problem.

+*Tips
+Search by problem no in the repo to get the result